stashed/docs/docs/setup/install/enterprise.md

 - Then, you have to agree with the terms and conditions.
 We recommend reading it before checking the box.
 - Now, you can submit the form.
 After you submit the form, the AppsCode License server will send an email to the provided email address with a link to your license file.
 - Navigate to the provided link and save the license into a file.
-You can save the license file in any format you prefer.
-Here, we are going to show examples assuming that we have saved the license as `license.txt` file.
+Here, we save the license to a `license.txt` file.

-Here, is a screenshot of the form that you are going to fill-up.
+Here is a screenshot of the license form.

 <figure align="center">
   <img alt="Stash Backend Overview" src="/docs/images/setup/enterprise_license_form.png">
   <figcaption align="center">Fig: Stash License Form</figcaption>
 </figure>

-You can create a license for as many clusters as you want.
+You can create licenses for as many clusters as you want.
 You can upgrade your license any time without re-installing Stash by following the upgrading guide from [here](/docs/setup/upgrade.md#upgrading-license).

 >Stash licensing process has been designed to work with CI/CD workflow.
 You can automatically obtain a license from your CI/CD pipeline by following the guide from [here](https://github.com/appscode/offline-license-server#offline-license-server).